softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule/activatePrivatePort.md

 ## Overview
-<b>Note:</b> All error handling and parameter documentation is referencing behavior available on August 27th, 2018.
+<b>Note:</b> All error handling and parameter documentation is referencing behavior available on January 4th, 2019.

-<h3>Behavior deprecated on August 27th, 2018</h3>
+<h3>Behavior deprecated on January 4th, 2019</h3>

 Activates the private network port

 <h3>NEW!
-Behavior on August 27th, 2018</h3>
+Behavior on January 4th, 2019</h3>

 Activate a server's private network interface to the maximum available speed.
 This operation is an alias for [[SoftLayer_Hardware_Server/setPrivateNetworkInterfaceSpeed]] with a $newSpeed of -1 and a $redundancy of "redundant".